Priyansux2003/Financial-Report-Generator-And-Investment-Advisor/README.md

 Set up your API keys in the code where indicated.

 Usage
-1. Financial Report Analyzer
+1. Financial Report Generator
-Run the script to fetch and preprocess financial data.
+Run the script to fetch, preprocess, and export financial data:

-Exported CSV can be used for further analysis.
+bash
+python financial_report_generator.py
 2. Financial News QA Bot
-Launch with Streamlit:
+Launch the app using Streamlit:

 bash
 streamlit run news_qa_app.py
-Paste a news article URL and ask your question.
+Paste a news article URL into the input field, ask your question, and get AI-driven insights.

-3. AI Financial Advisor
+3. Investment Advisor
-Launch with Streamlit:
+Launch the app using Streamlit:

 bash
-streamlit run financial_advisor_app.py
+streamlit run investment_advisor_app.py
-Upload your financial data CSV and enter your investment query.
+Upload your CSV file containing financial preferences or objectives, enter your query, and receive personalized investment advice.

 Technical Concepts Explained
+For those familiar with Generative AI or looking to understand its technical aspects:

 GenAI (Generative AI):
-AI models that can generate human-like text, answer questions, and provide recommendations.
+AI models that can generate human-like text, answer questions, and provide recommendations based on context.

 LLM (Large Language Model):
 Advanced AI models trained on vast amounts of text data to understand and generate language (e.g., FLAN-T5, Zephyr 7B).

 Embeddings:
-Numerical representations of text that allow the AI to understand semantic meaning and perform similarity searches.
+Numerical representations of text that allow the AI to understand semantic meaning and perform similarity searches efficiently.

 Vector Database:
 Stores embeddings for fast retrieval of relevant information based on user queries.

 Retrieval-Augmented Generation (RAG):
-Combines information retrieval with text generation to provide accurate, context-aware answers.
+Combines information retrieval with text generation to provide accurate, context-aware answers by grounding responses in retrieved documents.

 Example Use Cases
 For Beginners:
 "What does this financial report mean for my investments?"

 "Summarize this news article for me."

 For Advanced Users:
 "How does the earnings announcement impact the stock's valuation?"

 "Compare investment avenues based on user-uploaded data."

 Contributing
 Contributions are welcome!
-Please open issues or submit pull requests for improvements.
+Please open issues or submit pull requests to improve functionality or add new features.